koacow/up2date/README.md

 ## Future updates

+- Collect articles relating to a certain topics via specific keywords.
 - Allow users to save articles for later reading.
 - Comments/discussion features on each article.
 - Integration with additional news sources for a wider range of articles.